-Heathcliff and Catherine from Wuthering Heights by Charlotte Brontë
+Heathcliff and Catherine from Wuthering Heights by Emily Brontë

 Heathcliff, an orphaned gypsy raised by the Earnshaw family, falls in love with their daughter Catherine.
 Despite their seemingly all-encompassing romance, Catherine opts to marry for status instead of love, leaving a raging Heathcliff to lash out via acts of vengeance.
 Set among the gothic moors of England, this is selfish and self-destructive love at it’s best.